FunderburkM/CMEngineOptionsDocs/GameSettings.md

 [Updates](#Updates)
 [Technical](#Technical)

+For Information on Game Settings related widgets (1.1+), please [check this page](WidgetSetup.md#game-settings-widget).
+For Information on saving and loading configuration, please check our [saving system](Framework.md#save).

+## Setting Types

+We offer three types of settings:
+* Float Settings:
+    Best used with numeric types of settings that may involve decimals, negative numbers, or numbers larger than 255.
+* String Settings:
+    Best used with non numeric values.
+Any kind of string works here.
+* Byte Settings:
+    Best used with values lesser than 255.
+Is/can also be used for Enumerator conversions, booleans (0 false 1 true).

+> We strongly recommend using Byte settings to account for boolean settings.
+You can check example usecases in the V1 example Widgets.

+## Overview

 Easy and powerful way to store endless settings of different types!
 Store as many settings as you want in as many categories as you decide!

 ![image](https://user-images.githubusercontent.com/28312571/147318780-1ceb3784-802e-42e5-827f-4d1c0e416794.png)